MetExplore/dexom-python/README.md

 The file `all_dexom_sols.csv` contains all unique solutions enumerated with DEXOM.
 The file `output.txt` contains the average computation time per iteration and the proportion of duplicate solutions.
 The `.png` files contain boxplots of the pathway enrichment tests as well as a 2D PCA plot of the binary solution vectors.

+### Cell-specific reconstruction

+A more complete example of how to use DEXOM-python as a part of a cell-specific network reconstruction pipeline, including a snakemake workflow adapted for cluster usage, can be found here: https://forgemia.inra.fr/metexplore/cbm/ocmmed